The GLX Video Content Operations Platform

 Organizations and people are constantly inundated and bombarded with content and messages, so status quo is no longer an option, neither is inaction.

-The GLX Content Operations Platform empowers content professionals to simplify, streamline, and coordinate to create, repurpose, and share video content with less effort and an increased pace of delivery.
+The GLX Video Content Operations Platform empowers content professionals to simplify, streamline, and coordinate to create, repurpose, and share video content with less effort and an increased pace of delivery.

-The GLX Content Operations Platform gives video content teams the tools to collaboratively produce, extract and convey information, and distribute quality content that delivers meaningful and targeted video content for their intended audiences.
+The GLX Video Content Operations Platform gives video content teams the tools to collaboratively produce, extract and convey information, and distribute quality content that delivers meaningful and targeted video content for their intended audiences.
 Platform services include content registration, content definition, AI-assisted repurposing, content activation capabilities, and the automation workflows to make it easy.

 Content Registration Services